PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 14:59:05
+Last updated: 2024-04-08 14:59:38
-Random Quote: I saw a couple riding a tandem bike, and it made me think of how you don't know how to ride a bike. - Kamala
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun